Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Mathematical Results

-respectively.
+\end{normalsize}respectively.
 We used $p(t;\cdot, \cdot)$ in \eqref{eq:original-transition-density} and the hitting time density (\citet[Chapter 3, Sec.
-3.5.C]{karatzas-shreve-book1}).
+3.5.C]{karatzas}).
 For the discount rate $q$, one could use the expected return on the company's asset or the weighted average of cost of capital (WACC).
-In our examples, we defined $q$ as WACC (refer to Appendix \ref{sec:q} for the calculation method).
+In our examples in Section \ref{sec:application}, we defined $q$ as WACC (refer to Appendix \ref{sec:q} for the calculation method).